-- You must have credentials for accessing VMware vCenter Server and vSphere Web Client (for vSphere version 6.5 or 6.7) or vSphere Client (for vSphere version 6.0). - The Unified Manager server must not have an active connection to a Workflow Automation server.

-If there is an active connection, you must delete the connection by using the Administration menu.

-- All clusters (data sources) must be removed from the Unified Manager server before you delete the virtual machine (VM). - Step 1.
+- You must have credentials for accessing VMware vCenter Server and vSphere Web Client (for vSphere version 6.5) or vSphere Client (for vSphere version 5.5 or 6.0). - The Unified Manager server must not have an active connection to an external data provider. - If there is an active connection, you must delete the connection by using the Unified Manager maintenance console. - The Unified Manager server must not have an active connection to a Workflow Automation server. - If there is an active connection, you must delete the connection by using the Administration menu. - All clusters (data sources) must be removed from the Unified Manager server before you delete the virtual machine (VM). - Step 1.
 Use the Unified Manager maintenance console to verify that the Unified Manager server does not have an active connection to an external data provider. - Step 2.
-In the vSphere Client, click Home $\rightarrow$ Inventory $\rightarrow$ VMs and Templates. - Step 3.
+In the vSphere Client, click Home → Inventory → VMs and Templates. - Step 3.
 Select the VM that you want to destroy, and click the Summary tab. - Step 4.
-If the VM is running, click Power $\rightarrow$ Shut Down Guest. - Step 5.
+If the VM is running, click Power → Shut Down Guest. - Step 5.
 Right-click the VM that you want to destroy, and click Delete from Disk.